-However, first let’s stress that all schedules, whether it’s buses, trains or planes, are subject to change.
-You should therefore always check the website of the company you’re using for your Zagreb to Ljubljana transfer.
+However, first let’s stress that all schedules, whether it’s buses, trains, or planes, are subject to change.
+You should, therefore, always check the website of the company you’re using for your Zagreb to Ljubljana transfer.
 That’s where the most up-to-date information will be.

-Drive From Zagreb To Ljubljana
+Zagreb To Ljubljana Drive

 Zagreb To Ljubljana Private Transfer

-A Zagreb to Ljubljana transfer is a superb way to travel, and best of all, it takes away the stress of worrying about border crossings, insurances, and navigating foreign roads.
-Although not as cheap as public transportation, private transfers from Zagreb to Ljubljana are by far the most convenient and comfortable option.
+A Zagreb to Ljubljana transfer is a superb way to travel, and best of all; it takes away the stress of worrying about border crossings, insurance, and navigating foreign roads.
+Although not as cheap as public transportation, private transfers from Zagreb to Ljubljana are the most convenient and comfortable option.